 We make L’Eixart with raw cow’s milk, adding beef rennet, yeast and salt.
-After curdling, we mold it and press it with a high weight for 24 hours.
-We then wrap each piece with a cloth soaked in olive oil, which results in a very clean skin after ripening.
+After curdling, we mold it and press it with a heavy weight for 24 hours.
+We then wrap each piece with a cloth soaked in olive oil, which gives us in a very clean rind after ripening.

-Texture: It is a crumbly, brittle cheese and much less elastic than its cousin the Cheddar.
+Texture: It is a crumbly, brittle cheese and much less elastic than its cousin Cheddar.

 Color: Yellowish white, pale peach.
 More orange and yellowish variants are obtained by adding the natural dye annato.

-Taste: Balance between a fresh acidity and a salty warmth.
+Taste: Balance between a fresh citric, acidity and a salty warmth.